erincatto/box2c/docs/simulation.md

 The scissor lift sample shown [here](#samples) works better with more sub-steps and is configured to use 8 sub-steps.
-With a primary time step of 1/60 seconds, the scissor lift is taking sub-steps of 1/480 seconds!
+With a primary time step of 1/60 seconds, the scissor lift is taking sub-steps at 480Hz!

 ## Rigid Bodies
 Rigid bodies, or just *bodies* have position and velocity.
 You can apply forces, torques,